1956 Elvis "Love Me Tender" Standee

 APPRAISER: So are you going to keep it by your bed still?

-APPRAISER: No-- so you have some really wonderful friends who gave you a great piece.
-I've never seen one before.
+APPRAISER: No. I've never seen one before.
 I've only ever seen pictures, so...

 GUEST: You made my day.